msalas74/budgettracker/README.md

 ## Getting Started

 Clone the repo and run npm install.
 Type ionic serve to run the app in a browser.
+Checkout the app through this link [Budget Tracker](https://msalas74.github.io/budgettracker/www/index.html#/)

 ## Built With